shawlab-moffitt/shinyEvents/README.md

 # Introduction

-We created ShinyEvents, a user-friendly website that helps researchers analyze and visualize longitudinal data.
-With ShinyEvents, you can upload your own files and instantly create interactive timelines showing a patient’s treatments and medical events.
+We created ShinyEvents, a user-friendly tool that helps researchers analyze and visualize longitudinal data.
+With ShinyEvents, you can upload your own files and create interactive timelines showing a patient’s treatments and medical events.
 The tool can also group patients into treatment categories, define key points in the clinical course, and produce helpful visual summaries like:
 * Sankey diagrams to show treatment pathways
 * Swimmer plots to map out each patient's journey